mridul037/mridul037/README.md

 **Quote of the hour:**

-Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.

-~ Douglas Crockford
+~ Jeremy S. Anderson
 <pre>

 </pre>